To our valued child care providers and early educators,

 Click here for a flyer.

-This town hall is co-hosted by: GEEARS: Georgia Early Education Alliance for Ready Students, 9to5 Georgia, American Heart Association, Black Child Development Institute (BCDI) – Atlanta, Caring Across Generations, CDF Action, Easter Seals of North Georgia, Family Friendly Georgia, Georgia Alliance of YMCAs, Georgia Association for the Education of Young Children (GAEYC), Georgia Budget and Policy Institute (GBPI), Georgia Child Care Association (GCCA), Georgia Head Start Association, Leap Early Learning Partners, Low Income Investment Fund (LIIF), Professional Family Child Care Alliance of Georgia, Quality Care for Children, Resilient Georgia, Small Business Majority, Southern Center for Choice Theory, and Voices for Georgia’s Children.
+This town hall is co-hosted by: GEEARS: Georgia Early Education Alliance for Ready Students, American Heart Association, Black Child Development Institute (BCDI) – Atlanta, Caring Across Generations, CDF Action, Easter Seals of North Georgia, Georgia Alliance of YMCAs, Georgia Association for the Education of Young Children (GAEYC), Georgia Budget and Policy Institute (GBPI), Georgia Child Care Association (GCCA), Georgia Head Start Association, Leap Early Learning Partners, Low Income Investment Fund (LIIF), Nana Grants, National Domestic Workers Alliance (NDWA)/ We Dream in Black Georgia, Our House, Positive Childhood Alliance Bulloch, Professional Family Child Care Alliance of Georgia, Quality Care for Children, Resilient Georgia, Small Business Majority, and Voices for Georgia’s Children.